effie-ms/eeflows/README.md

 Refer to original [Docker documentation](https://docs.docker.com/engine/installation/) for installing Docker.

 After installing Docker you need to install [Docker Compose](https://docs.docker.com/compose/install/) to run multi-container Docker applications (such as ours).
-The `curl` method is preferred for installation.

 To run Docker commands without `sudo`, you also need to [create a Docker group and add your user to it](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group).

 ### Setting up eeflows

-The easy way is to use `make` to set up everything automatically:
+The easy way is to use [make](https://www.gnu.org/software/make/) to set up everything automatically:

     make setup

 This command:

-- copies PyCharm project directory
+- copies the project directory
-- creates local settings file from local.py.example
+- creates a local settings file from local.py.example
 - builds Docker images
 - sets up database and runs Django migrations
 - runs `docker-compose up`